willtham1/advbudget/README.md

 ## Getting Started

 Welcome!

 This is currently a work in progress Advance Budget Application.
 The goal of this app is to track a users budget as well as future bills.
 Unlike a traditional budget application this would be a more advance tracker with a dedicated backend that will most likley be hosted on my own homelab or a firebase instance.

 Technologies that will be included within this project will be.
-Front-End
+--Front-End
 - HTML
 - CSS
     - Tailwind